Terror-related acts committed by refugees widespread, according to new report

 “There is no universal right to migrate, resettlement is not the solution to mass displacement, and U.S. policymakers have a responsibility to ensure that the United States takes in only as many refugees as it can safely vet and assimilate,” the report states.
 “The United States operates the program not because it is obligated to resettle refugees, but because the U.S. is a humane country and USRAP serves its national interests.”

-The report could lend weight to the Trump administration's effort to curtail the number of refugees who come to the U.S. every year.
+The report, written by policy analyst David Inserra, could lend weight to the Trump administration's effort to curtail the number of refugees who come to the U.S. every year.
 But perhaps most worrisome, the report warns that no amount of refugee vetting can account for the "1.5 generation" -- those who come to the U.S. with peaceful intentions and then become radicalized while living in America.

 ISIS GUNNED DOWN PREGNANT WOMEN, BABIES, FORMER NAVY SEAL RECALLS